Arthur P. Schmidt

 Arthur P. Schmidt (August 21, 1912 – July 22, 1965) was an American film editor and producer.
 He had more than sixty film credits for editing from 1934 through 1962.
-In the 1950s, Schmidt edited five films directed by Billy Wilder, who has been called one of the great 20th Century filmmakers.
+In the 1950s, Schmidt edited five films directed by Billy Wilder.
 In the 1960s, Schmidt was the associate producer for seven Jerry Lewis comedies.

 Biography

 Schmidt's first editing credits are for films from RKO Pictures, which was one of the major Hollywood studios in the 1930s; his RKO credits include Anne of Green Gables (1934).
 By 1936 he was working at a second studio, Paramount Pictures, where he remained for twenty years.
 He worked on several of the Bulldog Drummond B-movies, The Blue Dahlia (1946) and When Worlds Collide (1951).
 He edited seven films directed by George Marshall, including three comedies starring Bob Hope (Monsieur Beaucaire (1946), Sorrowful Jones (1949), and Off Limits (1953)).

 At Paramount, Schmit began his notable collaboration with the director Billy Wilder.
 With Doane Harrison, he edited Sunset Boulevard (1950), which was nominated for the Academy Award for Best Film Editing.
 Harrison had been the editor for all of Wilder's films since his first American film as a director, The Major and the Minor (1942); ultimately, the two worked together on films for nearly thirty years.

 Schmidt edited Wilder's next film, Ace in the Hole (1951), with Harrison again being credited as "editorial supervisor".
 Roger Ebert recently commented on this film, "There's not a wasted shot in Wilder's film, which is single-mindedly economical.
 Students of Arthur Schmidt's editing could learn from the way every shot does its duty.
 There's not even a gratuitous reaction shot."

 Schmidt's third film with Wilder was Sabrina (1954), which was Wilder's last film with Paramount.
 Harrison's credit had changed to "editorial advisor".
 By 1957 both Schmidt and Wilder were working independently of Paramount.
 He edited The Spirit of St. Louis (1957); by then, Harrison was being credited as a producer.
 Schmidt's editing of The Spirit of St. Louis still attracts critical attention long after the film's release; the film tells the story of Charles Lindbergh's historic, first aircraft crossing of the Atlantic Ocean in 1927.